 Collaborative learning can be most effective when employees use problem-solving skills to help their businesses.

-By looking at successful employee training methods in case studies, staff can learn and adapt those approaches to their own situations.
-While online learning tools are a great employee training method, case studies offer valuable insights and practical advice that staff can put into practice right away.
+While online learning tools are a great employee training method, case studies offer valuable insights and practical advice that staff can practice immediately.

 Games are a great way to improve employee engagement in the learning process.